AshridgeTechnologies/elemento/stories/Backlog.md

 - If use an element's own name in one of it's formulas, blows up app - can happen while editing eg ItemSet Board uses a Data called BoardItems in its Items
 - If set Item Set items to a literal array, get continuous re-render as it is a different array instance each time
 - Formula error in app bar kills the preview
+- If() may return a promise, but assumed sync
+- Auto await insertion not happening on client